How is Zeffy free?

 Mission Affinity

-Microsoft supports eligible nonprofits with a mission to address social, environmental, and humanitarian issues.
+Microsoft supports eligible nonprofits with a mission to address social, environmental sustainability, and humanitarian issues.
 These include but are not limited to

 • Preserving culture